-The best film to use in the Canon Rebel XS N will depend on the lighting conditions, lens, and if you want to use color or black & white.
+The best film to use in your Canon EOS Rebel XS N should depend on the lighting conditions, lens, and if you want to use color or black & white.

-Kodak UltraMax 400 - This film works well in a wide variety of lighting conditions and is an excellent pick for a 35mm color film.
-Using Kodak UltraMax 400 you should have the ability to handhold the Rebel XS N in the vast majority of circumstances.
+Kodak UltraMax 400 - This film handles a plethora of lighting conditions well and is a great option for a color 35mm film.
+Kodak UltraMax 400 is fast enough so that you should be able to handhold the EOS Rebel XS N in the majority of situations.

-Lomography 800 - There are just a few offerings if you want a color ISO 800 film.
-For 35mm film emulsions focused on consumers, Lomography 800 is the only available choice.
+Lomography 800 - There are a few possibilities if you want a color ISO 800 film.
+For 35mm film emulsions geared towards consumers, this is the only choice.

-Kodak Gold 200 - An excellent means to get that mid-1980s through 90s style.
-For the classic experience take advantage of an on-camera flash.
+Kodak Gold 200 - An excellent way to achieve that mid-1980s through 90s look.
+For the genuine shooting experience use a flash.

-Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the style the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among film enthusiasts online.
+Overexpose the film by 1 or 2-stops to get the color the film is highly regarded for.

 Black and White Film